Adamsol1/DotNET-project-/README.md

 ## How to run:
 In terminal write dotnet run.
 The program will be run at local host 5169. link : http://localhost:5169 NB!
 Check that you are in the DOTNET_PROJECT folder.
+Note: Use node version 22.18.0

 ## Excpected game flow
 1. You should be sent to "Auth/Login" when opening the local host link.
 Here you can either register your own account or use the admin account with following credentials : username = admin, password = admin.